tylerlong/subx/README.md

 ```

-## Subscribe to all properties in one go
+## Subscribe to all property streams in one go

 ```js
 const Person = SubX({